The 50 Best NBA Players of All Time

 27. Dwyane Wade

-Dwyane Wade owns almost every record Miami Heat franchise record.
+Dwyane Wade owns almost every Miami Heat franchise record.
 Don’t believe us?
 Here’s a quick list.
 Wade has the most points, games, assists, steals, shots made, and shots taken.

 He is a legend in Florida, where he guided the Heat to four consecutive Finals from 2011 to 2014, where he won back-to-back championships in 2012 and 2013.